ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

+* automatic table of contents goes here
+{:toc}

 ## Introduction ##

 The hypothesis I want to explore is that generalisation can be represented as an [[adjunction]].
+More precisely, that generalisation and instantiation can be represented as an [[adjoint pair]], generalisation being the [[left adjoint]].

 By "generalisation", I mean learning concepts from examples, e.g. in machine learning.
 I believe that this applies to many different topics in machine learning, including statistical curve-fitting (and its implementation in various kinds of neural net), symbolic vector